 The Office of the Community Lawyer has an intern program for high school and college students.
 Interns get valuable experience working in a legal office where the goal is not the bottom line, but building citizenship and community activism.
 Interns are given complex projects that have a broad impact on their lives and the entire community.

-Over the years, high school, college, and law interns from Amherst College, Barnard College, Bates College, Brandeis University, Colorado School of Mines, Cornell University, Elon College, Gilbert School, Hotchkiss School, Indiana University, Miss Porters School, New York University, Northwestern Regional District 7 School, St. Joseph College, University of Colorado, University of Hartford, Wake Forest University, Vermont Law School, Rutgers Law School, Quinnipiac Law School and the University of Connecticut Law School, have initiated and participated in a variety of local projects.
+Over the years, high school, college, and law interns from Amherst College, Barnard College, Bates College, Boston College, Brandeis University, Colorado School of Mines, Cornell University, Elon College, Georgetown University, Gilbert School, Hotchkiss School, Indiana University, Miss Porters School, New York University, Northwestern Regional District 7 School, Smith College, St. Joseph College, University of Colorado, University of Hartford, Wake Forest University, Vermont Law School, Rutgers Law School, Quinnipiac Law School and the University of Connecticut Law School, have initiated and participated in a variety of local projects.

 While it is impossible in this report to include every intern and their work, here are several examples: